CodeYourFuture/immersive-go-course/kafka-cron/README.md

 We'll need to set up a Prometheus configuration to scrape our producers and consumers.
 Prometheus [configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) is quite complex but we can adapt this [example configuration](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml).

-Check that Prometheus is correctly scraping our metrics via http://localhost:9090/metrics.
+Once you have adapted the sample Prometheus configuration to scrape metrics from your running producer and consumer(s) and from the JMX exporter that is exporting the Kafka metrics, you should check that Prometheus is correctly scraping all those metrics.
+If you haven't changed the default port, you can access Prometheus's status page at http://localhost:9090/metrics.

 Next, write an [AlertManager configuration](https://prometheus.io/docs/alerting/latest/alertmanager/) and set up at least one alert.
-Set up PagerDuty (it has a free trial period available) and get your system to fire an alert, and notify us via PagerDuty.
+The easiest way to configure an alert is probably to use email.
+This article describes how to send [Alertmanager email using GMail](https://www.robustperception.io/sending-email-with-the-alertmanager-via-gmail/) as an email server.
+If you do this, be careful not to check your `GMAIL_AUTH_TOKEN` into GitHub.
+Instead, we can check in a template file and use a tool such as [heredoc](https://tldp.org/LDP/abs/html/here-docs.html) or various alertnatives to substitute the value of an environment variable (our token) into the final generated Alertmanager configuration.
+Consider setting up a throwaway GMail account for this purpose, for additional security.

 We can also build a Grafana dashboard to display our Prometheus metrics.
 The [Grafana Fundamentals](https://grafana.com/tutorials/grafana-fundamentals/) tutorial will walk you through how to do this (although we will need to use our own application and not their sample application).